 The investments of the Global Conservation Fund (GCF) protect critically important natural areas, benefiting communities around the globe that rely on nature for clean air, fresh water and food.

 Healthy forests, coral reefs and freshwater ecosystems are the lifeline for billions of people.
-Through targeted funding and technical support, the Global Conservation Fund (GCF) empowers local communities, NGOs and governments to protect their natural assets.
+Through targeted funding and technical support, the Global Conservation Fund (GCF) works with local communities, NGOs and governments to protect their natural assets.
 Since 2001, the GCF has supported the protection of 81 million hectares (200 million acres) around the world, invested US$ 107 million and generated more than $1 million in wages for local economies.

 Made possible by a grant from the Gordon and Betty Moore Foundation, the GCF has catalyzed more than US$ 200 million for conservation and has developed significant partnerships with corporations and other donors.
 After 15 years as a leader in conservation finance, the GCF is now poised to triple our global impact and to develop innovative solutions for the conservation and development challenges of the 21st century.